primairepopulaire/unionGov/README.md

-# ideal-gov
+# union-gov
-A website to let people choose/vote for the best government
+A website to let people choose/vote for their preferred union government